NihonTurismo/NihonTurismo.github.io/README.md

 *01/01/24*

-Fixes a few overlapping mesh and texture issues.
-Shouldn't affect online compatibility.
+* Fixes a few overlapping mesh and texture issues.
+* Mini-map graphic should no longer be incorrectly offset for *Countryside Pits* layout.
+* Shouldn't affect online compatibility.

 **Extract manually to Assetto root folder, after full 2.0 release below.**